LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

 Installation and Configuration
 ==============================

 This chapter describes how to install, configure, and uninstall SimulatorToFMU on Windows and Linux operating systems.
+SimulatorToFMU has the following limitations:

-SimulatorToFMU is currently not supported on Mac OS.
+  - SimulatorToFMU is not supported on Mac OS.
+  - SimulatorToFMU has limited support for Linux 32 bits and Windows 32 bits for Python 3.7 and lower.
+  - SimulatorToFMU is fully supported on Linux 64 bits and Windows 64 bits for Python 3.8 and higher.

 Software requirements